Discover the key reasons why SIPs offer faster installation and substantial time and labor savings compared to traditional..

 As an efficient, environmentally-friendly product, SIPs can contribute toward LEED® credit requirements, with potential Platinum certification, and also qualify homeowners for significant tax credits.

-Premier’s MAX SIPs are made with graphite polystyrene (GPS) cores, which increase R-values through the graphite’s ability to reflect radiant heat.
+Premier SIPS MAX are an upgrade to standard EPS core insulation.
+MAX SIPs are made with graphite polystyrene (GPS) rigid insulation cores, which increase R-values through the graphite’s ability to reflect radiant heat.
 The result is a cost-effective panel that offers an average of 20% higher R-values than traditional SIPs.

 GPS is a new class of insulation made with BASF’s Neopor®, a rigid foam that integrates high-purity graphite into the polymer matrix.
 The graphite reflects radiant heat energy like a mirror, increasing the material’s resistance to the flow of heat — or R-value.

-In addition to their 20% warranted higher R-values, MAX SIPs also provide the following benefits:
+In addition to their 20% warranted higher R-values, Premier SIPS MAX also provide the following benefits:

 - Higher insulating values: Graphite-insulated cores drive an increase in R-values even further the colder the temperature gets.
 In fact, the R-value of MAX SIPs actually increases in colder weather.